Learning Unseen Emotions from Gestures via Semantically-Conditioned Zero-Shot Perception with Adversarial Autoencoders: Method

 \subsection{Loss Functions}

 We aim to minimize the cross-alignment loss between gestures and the word-labels.
 As we have two separate modalities, we utilize two separate VAEs akin to those in~\cite{schonfeld2019generalized} to map the inputs to a common latent space.
-Thus, based on Equation~\ref{eqn:vae}, we can write the loss as
+We can write the loss as

 The KL divergence aligns the desired distributions.
-In our algorithm, we use the adversarial losses to align the prior distributions with the encoder output, hence do not use the KL divergence.
+In our algorithm, we use the adversarial losses to align the prior distributions with the encoder output; hence we do not use the KL divergence.